 Basically, I want to be able to, to not work physically when I get older.

 And I feel like in my Rolfing work with some clients, not with all clients.
 But with some clients, we already get into some, they end up telling me some quite personal things.
 And I very often felt like I would like to help them more, I would like to be able to dive into that.
 But a lot of what they teach us in Rolfing is you can listen, or for empathy, and so on, but don’t try to be a psychologist.
 Do not try to dig into the things because things might evolve in a way that you don’t know how to handle because you don’t have the training.

-So I’ve definitely had times like that where I felt like I want to say something but I do not go there.
+So I’ve definitely had times like that where I felt like I wanted to say something but I do not go there.
 And I kind of want to go there.
 So yeah, first I thought about it just as a way to help the particular clients who bring something.
 But then as I could feel I’m getting older, It’s getting harder sometimes to work the amount of hours I do so I thought maybe I should actually think about it as a transition into something.
 Something where I can sit down in the future at some point.

-There must be like, several different modalities that also kind of tap into kind of, would you say like subconscious?
+There must be several different modalities that also kind of tap into kind of, would you say like subconscious?

 Well, there’s a lot of approaches within psychology and counselling, a lot of different, like, different styles, different ways of doing it, and different schools of doing it.
 And this particular degree is a general degree, you learn a little bit about each of them and you you learn enough to be a counsellor, but without following a specific one, you can take bits from each or afterwards, you can then choose to go more in depth into one of them.
 So it’s very general.
 And since I didn’t feel like I knew which approach I like better, I thought, let’s just go with a general one.